twolfson/node-jsmin-sourcemap/README.md

 JSMin with sourcemaps!

 ## Getting Started
-Install the module with: `npm install node-jsmin-sourcemap`
+Install the module with: `npm install jsmin-sourcemap`

 ## Documentation
 JSMin is a standalone function which takes the following format of paramters